Skip to Content

 Epcot Takumi-Tei

-If you are looking for an amazing, authentic Japanese dining experience and you don’t mind the sticker shock, then you should absolutely check out Takumi Tei in the Japan Epcot Pavilion.
+If you are looking for an amazing, authentic Japanese dining experience and don’t mind the sticker shock, then you should absolutely check out Takumi Tei in the Japan Epcot Pavilion.

 It is located adjacent to the Mitsukoshi Store and indeed the restaurant is run by the same company.